petrstepanov/root-eclipse/README.md

 In my point of view, similarities between RHEL, CentOS and Fedora strongly lead towards selecting Fedora as a distribution of choice for the software development of the ROOT-based programs for scientific application.
 However, any linux distribution should work just fine for development of a C++ ROOT project in Eclipse.

+I consider development of ROOT-based software on macOS more complicated compared to Linux.
+Apple introduced code signing procedures that I was never able to figure out.
+From that point in time I am developing C++ programs on Linux.

 ## Installing CERN ROOT on personal computer

 I highly encourage everyone to build ROOT on their personal computer from source.
 This way many potential issues can be eliminated: mismatch between compiler versions and Python versions installed on your local computer.
 When compiling ROOT from source, it is possible to turn on a few optional features that are not available in the pre-compiled executable version.
 Finally, any serious development requires debugging functionality which is only possible when compiling ROOT from source.